What is loop recording on a Dash Cam?

 Loop recording on a Dash Cam allows for continuous recording, even if the SD memory card reaches full capacity.
 This means older files are overwritten once the SD card reaches its file size limit.
 The Dash Cam will be recording on a continuous loop when powered on, so will always be recording.

-In the event of an incident, any files that have been protected by activation of the G-Sensor, or by manually pressing the file protect button will not be overwritten and will stay on the SD card.
-Therefore, important clips that can be used for insurance purposes or sending to the Police will stay locked on the card and will not be deleted.
+In the event of an incident, any files that have been protected by activation of the G-Sensor, or by manually pressing the File Protect button, will not be overwritten and will stay on the SD card.
+This means important clips that can be used for insurance purposes or sending to the Police will stay locked on the card and will not be deleted.

-When reviewing footage to share, instead of recording one large file, loop recording sorts each file into manageable segments at around 3 minutes.
+When reviewing footage to share, instead of recording one large file, loop recording sorts each file into manageable segments at around three minutes.
 This makes the file easy to download and transfer.
-This is particularly useful for Wi-Fi enabled Dash Cams, as the file can be downloaded quickly and shared to your phone, tablet.
+This is particularly useful for wi-fi enabled Dash Cams, as the file can be downloaded quickly and shared to your phone or tablet.

-The default recording time for most dash cams is three minutes for each file but this can be increased to five minutes, making each file size manageable and easy to view when playing back footage.
-At 1080p HD, it will give up to 4 hours of recording before the cam loops over.
+The default recording time for most Dash Cams is three minutes for each file, making sizes manageable and easy to view, but this can be increased to five minutes.
+At 1080p HD, you will get up to four hours of recording before the cam loops over.
 At altered recording resolutions, this can be either increased or decreased.
-For example, recording at 720p resolution will increase the recording time compared to recording at 4K Ultra HD.
+For example, recording at 720p resolution will increase the recording time compared with recording at 4K Ultra HD.